lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 A function should not silently change unrelated state.

-The function name, API, and structure should create important side effects easy to discover.
+The function name, API, and structure should make important side effects easy to discover.

 If `setFooValue()` also destroys objects, sends network data, starts tasks, and changes unrelated configuration, the function is doing too much and should be separated.